soca-git/database-api/README.md

 > Note: this project is continuously being updated; progress is tracked [here](https://github.com/users/soca-git/projects/1/views/1).

 ## Database Migrations
-In order to propagate changes to the database from entity framework core, ```Microsoft.EntityFrameworkCore.Tools``` is installed into the startup project and ```Microsoft.EntityFrameworkCore.Design``` is installed into the Database.Core project.
+In order to propagate changes to the database from entity framework core, ```Microsoft.EntityFrameworkCore.Tools``` is installed into the startup project.

 This exposes a set of commands in the package manager console:
 ```ps1